Intero is observational, not diagnostic. Journal content is informational only and is not medical advice.

 One of the most disorienting things about interstitial cystitis is that flares can seem to come from nowhere.
 One day is manageable.
 Two days later, pressure is high, urgency is elevated, and the same life that was fine on Monday is now hard to get through.

 The explanation is usually not that nothing happened.
-It is that what happened was not obvious, or that it happened earlier than the flare appeared.
-IC flares are rarely caused by one thing in the same hour.
-They are usually the result of several inputs accumulating over a period of time.
+It is that the useful context was not obvious, or that it showed up earlier than the flare itself.
+IC flares rarely line up with one isolated input in the same hour.
+More often, several pieces of context accumulate across time.

-IC flares are rarely caused by a single thing.
+IC flares rarely point to one single thing.

 The search for a single trigger is a natural response to a flare.
-Something must have caused it.
 What did I eat?
 What did I drink?
 What was different today?
-But for most people with IC, the honest answer is that no single input reliably produces a flare on its own.
+But for most people with IC, the honest answer is that one isolated input rarely explains the whole picture on its own.

-What tends to produce a flare is a combination: reduced sleep alongside elevated stress, a long day of sitting after a period of low movement, a dietary input that might be fine on a well-rested day but tips the balance on a depleted one.
-The individual pieces are often unremarkable.
-It is the combination, arriving in a short enough window, that crosses the threshold.
+What tends to show up instead is a combination: reduced sleep alongside elevated stress, a long day of sitting after a period of low movement, a dietary input that may land differently on a depleted week than on a steadier one.
+The individual pieces are often unremarkable on their own.
+It is the combination, close together in time, that is worth noticing in the record.

 The inputs that tend to appear before harder IC days.